Inquiry Question

 Advantages

-1. Cloning preserves the breeding capacity of the genetically elite and insures against the loss of valuable genetic and characteristic features.
-With techniques such as artificial insemination, only half of the males’ beneficial genetic traits will be transferred to the progeny – all the progeny are half-sibs.
+1. Cloning preserves the breeding capacity of the genetically elite and protects against the loss of valuable genetic and characteristic features.
+With techniques such as artificial insemination, only half of the males' beneficial genetic traits will be transferred to the progeny—all the progeny are half-sibs.

-2. Reduced flock time – 18 months for sheep (compared to 44 months with traditional breeding methods), and 33 months for cows (78 months with traditional breeding methods).
+2. Reduced flock time - 18 months for sheep (compared to 44 months with traditional breeding methods) and 33 months for cows (78 months with conventional breeding methods).

-4. In addition to improving agricultural outcomes, cloning also allows for the breeding of animals for human medical benefits, including understanding various diseases, production of therapeutic agents (e.g. pharmaceutical proteins – recombinant DNA products), and organ development and xenotransplantation.
+4. In addition to improving agricultural outcomes, cloning also allows for the breeding of animals for human medical benefits, including understanding various diseases, producing therapeutic agents (e.g., pharmaceutical proteins—recombinant DNA products), and developing organs and xenotransplantation.

 Disadvantages